This policy has been written for the benefit of therapy clients of Aurora Mind and Body Ltd.

 In addition to our therapeutic work, we also run the fitness side of Aurora Mind and Body Ltd. As part of these pursuits, we utilise various online resources including our website and social media channels to promote our activities.
 We see these as related to, but completely separate from any clinical work with therapy clients.

-We maintain a clinical and personal presence on Twitter.
-We occasionally send links that may be of interest to our followers and engage in public conversations about these topics.
-We advise our therapy clients against following our personal Twitter streams as it’s easier for relationships to remain ‘in the consultation room’ this way.
-We also will not knowingly follow any current or former therapy clients on Twitter.
-You may, however, follow our Aurora Mind and Body Twitter stream if you wish.
+We maintain a clinical and personal presence on Twitter and Instagram.
+We occasionally post links that may be of interest to our followers and engage in public conversations about these topics.
+We advise our therapy clients against following our personal Twitter and Instagram streams as it’s easier for relationships to remain ‘in the consultation room’ this way.
+We also will not knowingly follow any current or former therapy clients on Twitter or Instagram.
+You may, however, follow our Aurora Mind and Body streams if you wish.

 Facebook and LinkedIn